FRIDAYFREEBIE/FRIDAYFREEBIE/README.md

   ## 🙋‍♂️ About Me
   ### 🎮 Student aiming to become **game developer**
-    - I have experience as both a developer and a planner.
+  - I have **experience as both a developer and a planner**.
-    - This dual background has equipped me with strong project management skills and effective communication abilities.
+  - This dual background has equipped me with **strong project management skills and effective communication abilities**.
   - Of course, now I have decided on my career path as a developer.
   ### 🏫 Attending **Korea Animation High School**
   - During my three years of high school, I experienced **several team projects and individual projects**.
   ### 🧠 Studying **PS as a hobby**
-    - It's a hobby I recently started.
+  - I recently **started solving algorithm problems** as a hobby and study.
   <br/>

   ## 🛠️ Tools I Use